satishyadav18/Bloggs/README.md

-# It is blog app where you can write post and update your blogs category wise and can read the post of other users also after logging the application#
+# It is blog app where you can write post and update your blogs category wise and can read the post of other users also after logging the application. #

 # To run the project #